MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 		- User access to content expires
 		- Allow offline access

-	It's a common deployment strategy to initially configure sensitivity labels to not apply encryption, and then later edit some of the existing labels to apply encryption.
-This is the approach that Holly wants to take, so select the **Remove access control settings if already applied to items** option and then select **Next**.
+	**Note:** It's a common deployment strategy to initially configure sensitivity labels to not apply encryption, and then later edit some of the existing labels to apply encryption.
+This is the approach that Holly wants to take. <br/>

+	As such, select the **Remove access control settings if already applied to items** option and then select **Next**.

 9. On the **Content marking** page, set the **Content marking** toggle switch to **On**.
 This displays three options that enable you to customize how you want to mark files and emails. <br/>